Islamic State says California mass killers were their followers

 Fellow mosque-goers in San Bernadino remember her exuding beauty and happiness two years ago at a reception for hundreds of guests after her marriage to Farook.

-Farook family attorneys denied on Friday there was any evidence either the husband or wife harbored extremist views.
+Farook family attorneys denied on Friday there was any evidence either the husband or wife harboured extremist views.

 They described Malik as "very conservative," and said Farook also largely kept to himself, had few friends, and that co-workers sometimes made fun of his beard.